TJ-SWOMT/Empyre_Point/Front_yrean/README.md

 ## Troubleshooting

 Common issues and solutions:
-1. CORS errors: Ensure backend CORS settings match frontend URL
+1. CORS errors: The backend is already configured for CORS
-2. WebSocket connection: Verify backend WebSocket endpoint
+2. WebSocket connection: Verify your network allows WebSocket connections
-3. API connection: Check environment variables
+3. API connection: The backend URL is pre-configured, no changes needed
 4. Build errors: Clear node_modules and reinstall

 ## Contributing